-We have started analysing the causes of the poor performance of Ben’s Pizza outlet in our story.
+We have started analysing the causes of the inferior performance of Ben’s Pizza outlet in our story.
 We translated the business pain – customers don’t like the pizzas’ into multiple Six Sigma projects.
 ‘Temperature of pizza at the time of service’ is one such project.

 We got 40 Suspected Causes